openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/python/README.md

 ## Demo Inputs

 The application reads audio wave from the input file with given name.
 The input file has to have 16kHZ discretization frequency
-The model is also important demo arguments.
+The model is also required demo arguments.

 ## Demo Outputs
 The application outputs cleaned wave to output file.